theCommaLlama/libraryofbabel/README.md

 ## Usage

+Try it live at: https://thecommallama.github.io/libraryofbabel/

-Just open index.html in a web browser.
+Or run locally: just open index.html in a web browser.
 No server required - it's all client-side JavaScript.

 ## Tech